-72 Notaires de France (2022).
+73 Notaires de France (2022).

-73 Energy efficiency is defined according to the primary energy consumption (expressed in kwh and per sqm per year), according to the national-wide Energy Performance Criterion (Diagnostic de performance énergétique).
+74 Energy efficiency is defined according to the primary energy consumption (expressed in kwh and per sqm per year), according to the national-wide Energy Performance Criterion (Diagnostic de performance énergétique).

-74 Article 174, Delegated Regulation (EU) 2015/35.
+75 Article 174, Delegated Regulation (EU) 2015/35.

-75 EIOPA (2014).
+76 EIOPA (2014).

-same energy performance level, while controlling for major property characteristics typically driving the market value of a building.76 The energy performance-related price indices track the average price series of a specified reference building over time, and allow to calculate the corresponding annual returns.
+average price series of a specified reference building over time, and allow to calculate the corresponding annual returns.
 From a prudential perspective on property risk, a comparison of the annual Value-at-Risk values at the 99.5% confidence level across the energy performance-related price indices can provide evidence on a potential energy performance-related risk differential for property risk.

-- 215. The two main variables of interest for the analysis are the building's energy performance and its market value.
+- 223. The two main variables of interest for the analysis are the building's energy performance and its market value.
 EIOPA suggested in its discussion paper to use the building's energy performance certificate (EPC) as a categorical measure of its level of energy efficiency.
-In this regard, the energy performance of a building is defined as the amount of energy needed to meet the building's energy demand associated with a typical use of the building in terms of heating, cooling, ventilation, hot water and lighting.77 The EPCs typically range from A+ (most efficient) to H (least efficient), and using EPCs as a determinant for transition risk exposures was broadly supported in the public consultation.
-Moreover, energy performance certificates are also used as measure for the energy performance of buildings under the corresponding technical screening criteria of the EU Taxonomy.78 - 216.
-The building's market value, measured for the analysis as a building's advertised sales price, is scaled by the building's size (typically the square meter of living area for residential buildings) to reduce selection bias and to raise comparability of prices across buildings.79 Due to the impact of inflation on the market value of buildings, the building's sales price in a given year is deflated for the analysis. - 217.
+In this regard, the energy performance of a building is defined as the amount of energy needed to meet the building's energy demand associated with a typical use of the building in terms of heating, cooling, ventilation, hot water and lighting.
+The EPCs typically range from A+ (most efficient) to H (least efficient), and using EPCs as a determinant for transition risk exposures was broadly supported in the public consultation.
+Moreover, energy performance certificates are also used as measure for the energy performance of buildings under the corresponding technical screening criteria of the EU Taxonomy. - 224.
+The building's market value, measured for the analysis as a building's advertised sales price, is scaled by the building's size (typically the square meter of living area for residential buildings) to reduce selection bias and to raise comparability of prices across buildings.
+Due to the impact of inflation on the market value of buildings, the building's sales price in a given year is deflated for the analysis. - 225.
 A range of factors can typically influence a building's market value, such as location and age, and should be controlled for when grouping comparable buildings together to construct the house price indices.
 Generally, grouping data in relation to multiple house characteristics to reach homogeneous groups for comparison can materially limit the number of available price observations to construct respective price indices.
-In particular, residential buildings are typically infrequently sold during their lifetime, constraining materially the scope of buildingspecific time series data that could be used to track pricing effects.
-Therefore, a general tradeoff between complexity (granularity) in terms of building characteristics to construct homogeneous groups of buildings and the sample size arises, and a sufficient balance needs to be found.
+In particular, residential buildings are typically infrequently sold during their lifetime, constraining materially the scope of building-specific time series data that could be used to track pricing effects.
+Therefore, a general tradeoff between complexity (granularity) in terms of building characteristics to construct homogeneous groups of buildings and the sample size arises, and a sufficient balance needs to be found. - 226.
+In particular, since property risk from a portfolio perspective is mainly driven by systematic risk factors, the impact of idiosyncratic risk factors of a building on property risk, e.g., in terms of the number of rooms of a building or the existence of a garden, should be diversified in a sufficiently large real estate portfolio.
+The systematic risk factors, such as the building's location

-77 Art.
+$^{^{78}}$ Art.
 2 of Directive 2010/31/EU on the Energy Performance of Buildings.

-78 Delegated Regulation (EU) 2021/2139.
+79 Delegated Regulation (EU) 2021/2139.

-79 The data for the analysis comprises advertisement data.
+80 The data for the analysis comprises advertisement data.
 Therefore, the final transaction price of a building can differ from the advertised sales price of the building, see respective section on data.